craigspaeth/jquery.konami.coffee/Readme.md

 Usage
 -----

-Simply attach the plugin to a element with a callback.
+Simply attach the plugin to an element with a callback.

     $(window).konami(function(){ alert('Unicorn attack!')});